Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 Situation

-Federal agency was deploying analytics on commercial Microsoft 365 -- a fundamental compliance violation for systems processing Controlled Unclassified Information (CUI).
-The previous consulting partner (a large GSI) had not identified the requirement for GCC High tenant.
-All existing Power BI content needed to be migrated to the correct environment and re-certified under FedRAMP High controls.
+A federal agency was using analytics on commercial Microsoft 365.
+This was a serious compliance violation for systems handling Controlled Unclassified Information (CUI).
+The previous consulting partner, a large GSI, failed to recognize the need for a GCC High tenant.
+As a result, all existing Power BI content had to be moved to the correct environment and re-certified under FedRAMP High controls.

 EPC Group Engagement (20 Weeks)